forworkQAQ/eICU-GNN-LSTM_practice/README.md

     \q
     ```

 5) Run the pre-processing scripts.
-The repository now defaults to a small
+By default this command processes only a
-   **test mode** so this command finishes quickly:
+   small subset of the data so it finishes quickly:

     ```
     python3 -m eICU_preprocessing.run_all_preprocessing
     ```

-   Set the test flags to `False` in `run_all_preprocessing.py` when you want to
-   process the entire dataset, which may take several hours.
+   Add the `--full` flag to process the entire dataset, which may take several
+   hours:

+    ```
+    python3 -m eICU_preprocessing.run_all_preprocessing --full
+    ```

 ### Graph Construction